RedisGears/RedisGears/docs/intro.md

 ```

 !!! important "Use `redis-cli -c` for cluster mode"
-    The cli, by default, does not follow the cluster's redirections.
-To have the cli automagically hop between shards, start it with the `-c` command line switch.
+    The cli, by default, does not follow the cluster's redirection.
+To have the cli automatically hop between shards, start it with the `-c` command line switch.

 The output should resemble the following: